Right Arrow

 The future of AI-driven workplace safety

 Manufacturing safety operations are evolving toward increasingly advanced AI-driven ecosystems.
-A large majority of manufacturing executives believe AI is pivotal for future growth, with many leaders allocating significant portions of their budgets to AI initiatives.
+A large majority of manufacturing executives believe AI is important for future growth, with many leaders allocating portions of their budgets to AI initiatives.

 Emerging technologies and capabilities